 Once users are satisfied with a seamline, modifications must be saved by pressing the corresponding button in the mosaic editing toolbar or the keyboard shortcut "Enter".
 The display will then automatically switch back to the mosaic viewing mode.
 Each modified segment of the seamline will be displayed in blue, and the region of the mosaic that will be affected by the modifications will be highlighted in cyan.

 Users can then update the mosaic by pressing the corresponding button in the mosaic editing toolbar.
-Correlator3DTM will only process the new region, with feathering and color balancing being applied.
+Correlator $3D^{\text{m}}$ will only process the new region, with feathering and color balancing being applied.
 This functionality removes the necessity of regenerating the whole mosaic and allows users to get the final result in a matter of seconds.

 Modifications of a seamline can also be discarded by pressing the corresponding button in the toolbar or the keyboard shortcut "Esc".
 The display will then automatically switch back to the mosaic viewing mode with the original seamline being displayed.

-the Mark/Unmark functionality to keep track of what has been done so far.
+On larger projects, it becomes essential to determine which line has been inspected or modified to avoid duplicating efforts.
+It is therefore strongly recommended to use the Mark/Unmark functionality to keep track of what has been done so far.
 Using the selection tool, the user can first select the seamlines that are completed and press the "Mark" button.
 This will result in changing the seamline color to black.
 Conversely, a seamline can be unmarked by toggling the same button.
 This button is also available when editing a particular seamline.